mmcdan13/bikesharing/README.md

 ## Overview

 ### Purpose of Analysis
 My partner and I would like to start a bike share project in Des Moines, Iowa inspired by a trip to New York and the bike share program there.
-In order to convince investors that a bike-sharing program is a solid business proposal, we will provide the potential stakeholders with an analysis of the New York bike sharing trends.
-The analysis includes:
+In order to convince investors that a bike-sharing program is a solid business proposal, we will provide the potential stakeholders with an understandable and easy to read analysis via Tableau Story of the New York bike sharing trends.
+After reformatting the data using Python, the analysis includes:

 - the length of time that bikes are checked out for all riders and genders
 - the number of bike trips for all riders and genders for each hour of each day of the week